 What Is Cover 5 In Football?
 2-Man Explained

 What Is Cover 0?
 Learn The Basics Of Man Coverage

 Learn The Basics Of Cover 1 In Football

 What Is Cover 3 In Football?
 Explained

 Zone and man coverage are the two kinds of defensive coverage.
-Teams will often use a variety of both coverages to best combat the offense.
+Teams will often use various coverages to best combat the offense.

 The number that comes after the word “cover” is how many deep defenders there are.
 Teams will use these coverages based on the skill level on defense and how their players can retain their responsibilities.

 Let’s keep learning!
 Our learning center is packed with information regarding techniques, schemes, and more!